Where to Stay in Tokyo

 Expect to pay an additional ~30% from regular room rates when you stay in Tokyo on a Saturday or during peak seasons.
 Local Japanese people love to do weekend trips, hence the surge in hotel demand on Saturday nights.
 Cherry blossoms and autumn foliage are super peak seasons in Tokyo.
 Rooms sell out fast on these dates.
 It is best to book Tokyo hotels at least 3 months in advance if you will be in Tokyo between the last weeks of March to early April and during the last weeks of November.

-If you have any other suggestions on the best areas to stay in Tokyo, please feel free to leave your comments in this blog.
+If you have any other suggestions on the best places to stay in Tokyo, please feel free to leave your comments in this blog.

 Other Japan Travel Tips:

 - Heading to Kyoto and Osaka too?
 Check out Asiatravelbug’s Where to Stay in Kyoto and Where to Stay in Osaka guides.

 - Afraid to get lost in Japan?
 A pocket wifi can be your travel best friend.
 Asiatravelbug strongly suggests first time visitors to rent a pocket wifi.
 Check out 5 reasons why you need a Pocket Wifi Japan Rental in your trip to Tokyo.
 Free public WiFi is RARE in Japan!

 - No Tokyo itinerary yet?
 No problem, we’ve done all the grunt research work for you!
 Check out Asiatravelbug’s Tokyo Itinerary travel blog.